 I: Beyond Social Services […] is very different from any family service centre.
 Firstly, we’re not very connected to the government, a bit like an NGO in itself.
 We believe in community building.

-[On the safe environment Community Theatre provides to participants]
+[On the safe environment that Community Theatre provides to participants]

 I: […] There are these times, when I question why people share, on the stage, in front of strangers.
 And I guess they felt safe.